Understanding NRI income tax rules

 You are a 'non-resident' in India if:

-If you're classified as a non-resident, only your earnings made in India would be taxable in India.
-Your income sourced from outside India will not be taxable in India.
+As a non-resident, only your earnings made in India (and not your income sourced from outside India) would be taxable.
 The following types of incomes, among others, may fall under this category:

 The income tax slabs for NRIs are based on their income and are the same for both men and women across age groups.